 All loans issued under the Deerfield facility bear interest at 9.75% per annum.
 Interest accrued on outstanding debt under the Deerfield facility is due quarterly in arrears.
 Upon notice to Deerfield, we may choose to have one or more of the first eight of such scheduled interest payments added to the outstanding principal amount of the debt issued under the Deerfield facility, provided that all such interest was due on July 1, 2016.
-The Company elected this option on all eight of the scheduled interest payments through June 30, 2016 and paid such interest on July 1, 2016.
+We elected this option on all eight of the scheduled interest payments through June 30, 2016 and paid such interest on July 1, 2016.
 We must repay one-third of the outstanding principal amount of all debt issued under the Deerfield facility on the fourth and fifth anniversaries of the Deerfield facility.
 We are then obligated to repay the balance of the outstanding principal amount on February 14, 2020.
 We used approximately \$18.6 million of the net proceeds from the offering of our 2021 Notes to repay in full the \$15.0 million original principal amount on the term note issued under Deerfield facility plus all accrued but unpaid interest on the term note, a make whole interest payment on the term note and a prepayment premium on the term note.
-If we are required to pay additional outstanding amounts due under the Deerfield facility, our cash flow available to invest in the ongoing needs of our business may be limited.
+If we are required to pay additional outstanding amounts due under the Deerfield facility prior to maturity or otherwise incur unanticipated monetary obligations under the Deerfield facility, our cash flow available to invest in the ongoing needs of our business may be limited.